Mathieusc/OCMovies-UI/README.md

 # Openclassrooms Project 6
-Develop a user interface for a Python web application
+Develop a user interface for a Python web application.

 ## Just Streamt It